mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 ### Watching/waiting for transactions

-You can set up a hook to monitor Slp transactions with the following:
+You can set up a hook to monitor SLP transactions with the following:

 ```js
 const cancelFn = wallet.slp.watchTransactions((tx) => {